-Remuneration component Structure Strategic purpose Non-performance-related fixed com pensation components Fixed compensation Fixed annual compensation; paid in 12 equal installments Ensuring the fixed compensation is appropriation including standard market conditions, and hence that it is competitive when it comes to attracting and retaining qualified Managemen Board members Fringe benefits e.g. insurance contributions, company car for professional and private use, expenses for the maintenance of two households Company pension Defined contribution commitment Performance-related variable comp ensation components Short-term variable compensation Plan type Annual bonus Incentivizing the Company's operational success and a focus on the Company's annu earnings strength in the respective financial year Benchmarks Company bonus: EBIT, free cash flow Personal bonus: individual targets as agreed Сар Max.
-90 percent of fixed compensation Long-term variable compensation Plan type Performance cash plan Incentives geared toward profitable long-term Performance period 3 years earnings strength in line with the corporate strategy and a long-term increase in the share- Benchmarks EBT and share price performance holder return Сар Max.
-180 percent of fixed compensation Other contractual components Share Ownership Guideline Share ownership obligation in the amount of the current fixed compensation.
+Remuneration Component Structure Strategic purpose Non-performance-related fixed com bensation components Fixed compensation Fixed annual compensation; paid in 12 equal installments Ensuring the fixed compensation is appropriate, Fringe benefits e. g. insurance contributions, company car for professional and private use, expenses for the maintenance of two households including standard market conditions, and hence that it is competitive when it comes to attracting and retaining qualified Management Board Company pension Defined contribution commitment members Performance-related variable compe insation components Short-term variable compensation Plan type Annual bonus Incentivizing the Company's operational success and a focus on the Company's annual earnings strength in the respective financial year Benchmarks Company bonus: EBIT, free cash flow Personal bonus: individual targets as agreed Сар Max.
+90 % of fixed compensation Long-term variable compensation Plan type Performance cash plan Incentives geared toward profitable long-term Performance period 3 years earnings strength in line with the corporate strategy and a long-term increase in the Benchmarks EBT and share price performance shareholder return Сар Max.
+180 % of fixed compensation Other contractual components Share Ownership Guideline Share ownership obligation in the amount of the current fixed compensation.
 Built up annually via 10 percent of variable compensation Increased alignment between the interests of the Management Board and shareholders

 The overall structure and amount of the Management Board remuneration are determined by the Supervisory Board at the recommendation of the Personnel Matters Committee and reviewed at regular intervals.

-The total target compensation (excluding fringe benefits and service cost) has the following structure in the event of 100 percent target achievement:
+The total target compensation (excluding fringe benefits and service cost) has the following structure in the event of 100 % target achievement: